tops4u/Ram-Tester/Docs/README.md

 ---

 ## 4. Troubleshooting Self-Test Failures
-If the Self-Test reports an error, check the specific components listed below:
+If the self-test reports an error, check the specific components listed below:

 * **Pull-Up Resistor Error:**
-    * Check the three **1M Pull-up Resistors** located under the Display.
+    * Check the three **1 MΩ pull-up resistors** located under the display.
-    * If they come loose or have a bad solder joint, the status of the DIP Switches will be read incorrectly.
+    * If they come loose or have a bad solder joint, the status of the DIP switches will be read incorrectly.
 * **Shorts Detected:**
     * There are connections between contacts of one of the two sockets that shouldn't be there.
     * *Action:* Check for solder bridges or debris on the PCB and remove them.
 * **Connection Test Failure:**
     * If the test does not end even after touching all contacts, a signal is missing.
     * *Action:* Check for bad soldering points, a broken PCB trace, or a defective socket contact.